osofem/bigarith.js/documentation/add.md

 ### Parameters
 #### method function
 ##### n - {string|number|BigArith}
 A summand with the value of the BigArith object <code>add()</code> is called on as the second summand.
-This could be a string of digits, a number, or another BigArith object.
+This could be a string of digits, a number, or a BigArith object.

 #### static method function
 ##### a - {string|number|BigArith}